plone/training/theming/theme-package.rst

 To load for example the carousel we first install the LESS version of Bootstrap into our theme.
-To do that, we use ``bower``, which you should have globally installed on your system.
+To do that, we use ``npm``, which you should have globally installed on your system.
 First we initialize our theme package.
 To do that, we run the following command inside our theme folder:

 .. code-block:: bash

-   $ bower init
+   $ npm init

 This command will ask you some questions, which are all irrelevant for our purposes.
-So we can accept all the default answers, except perhaps marking the package as private, as a precaution.
-After this we have a bower config file called
-``bower.json``.
+So we can accept all the default answers.
+After this we have a npm config file called ``package.json``.
+Add the entry `"private": true,` to this JSON file as a precaution and to avoid the warning 'No repository field' when running the script.

-All the packages that we need for our theme should be mentioned in this ``bower.json`` file.
+All the packages that we need for our theme should be mentioned in this ``package.json`` file.

-Now we install bootstrap, using bower:
+Now we install bootstrap, using npm:

 .. code-block:: bash

-   $ bower install bootstrap --save
+   $ npm install bootstrap --save

-The ``--save`` option will add the package to ``bower.json`` for us.
+The ``--save`` option will add the package to ``package.json`` for us.
 Now, we can install all dependencies on any other system by running the following command from inside of our theme folder:

 .. code-block:: bash

-   $ bower install
+   $ npm install

-Now that we have installed bootstrap using bower, we have all bootstrap components available in the subfolder called ``bower_components``:
+Now that we have installed bootstrap using bower, we have all bootstrap components available in the subfolder called ``node_modules``:

 .. code-block:: bash

-   $ tree bower_components/bootstrap/
+   $ tree node_modules/bootstrap/
-   bower_components/bootstrap/
+   node_modules/bootstrap/
-   ├── bower.json
+   ├── CHANGELOG.md
    ├── dist
    │   ├── css
    │   │   ├── bootstrap.css